 You clicked a weird link in a text

-“It could be a text claiming to be from your mom, friend or someone you know asking you to open maybe a pdf file or a photo, once it opened, some Trojan (horse programs) embedded in the file corrupts your entire system or you grant them access to steal your files.
-A very good example of phishing can be seen during this FBI hack attack.
-So when you get an email message from someone you don’t know asking you to click to view a picture or click to watch a funny video, don’t click unless you are sure of the source.” –Emmanuel Eze, www.techcopp.com
+Phishing is a scam in which a user is duped into revealing confidential information.
+“It could be a text claiming to be from your mom, friend, or someone you know asking you to open maybe a pdf file or a photo.
+Once it is opened, a Trojan [horse program] embedded in the file corrupts your entire system or you grant them access to steal your files,” says cyber expert Emmanuel Eze from TechCopp.com.

 Your phone was left unattended in public